Smithw8857/Instagram-Clone/README.md

 # Instagram-Clone

-## The goal of this project was to recreate a database similar to that of Instagram's
+## The goal of this project was to recreate a database similar to that of Instagram's in MySQL

 The first step in achieving this goal was laying out the schema design for our future database.